Guide to Git™ — Common Git Commands

 Note:

 cPanel’s cPanel’s Git™ Version Control interface (cPanel » Home » Files » Git™ Version Control) automatically adds a post-receive hook that each push to cPanel-managed repositories triggers.
-For more information, read our Guide to Git - Deployment documentation or Git’s githooks documentation.
+For more information, read our Deployment documentation or Git’s githooks documentation.

 git branch